DimaHn007/OakWood/README.md

 ### **Functional description**

 The user can create an account and manage it.
-There will be the next pages for logged-in users: _My profile_ and _Reservations_.
-On the _Restaurants_ page user can list of trips divided into three stages:
+There will be the next pages for logged-in users: _My profile_ and _Reservations_ and the _Restaurants_ page :

 - reserved
 - restaurants